LiquidGalaxyLAB/IBRI/case_study.md

-1. INTRODUCTION (brief explanation about the project and the focusing of this study)
-2. NEEDS ( develop all the points that show why this project is needed)
+# Index
+1. Introduction
+2. Needs
-3. STRATEGIC ANALYSIS
+3. IBRI Platform
+4. Strategic Analysis
   1. Legal factors
-  2. Economic factors ( comparison between helicopter/people rescues and drone rescues)
+  2. Economic factors
-  3. Technological factor (specifications of the: communications, flights, budgets…)
+  3. Technological factors
-4. ANALYSIS OF THE COMPETITION
+5. Analysis of the competition
-5. SWOT ANALYSIS
+6. SWOT Analysis
-6. TEST PERIOD ( present the results of the test, explaining what can be improved)
-7. CONTINGENCY PLAN (give solution to eventually problems that may occur)
-8. SUMMARY AND CONCLUSIONS
+7. Test Analysis
+8. Contingency plan
+9. Summary and conclusions

 ***

-## 1. INTRODUCTION
+## 1. Introduction

 Nowadays, people are getting more interested in outdoors activities, and sometimes, these activities can involve dangerous landscapes or they can lead to unsafe situations.
 Mountains are, by far, the place chosen for the majority of people, and for this reason a big part of the rescues that are done are carried out there.
 These situations may occur by bad weather conditions, by ignorance of the land or by lapse of concentration.
 When someone gets lost, a big emergency display is sent to the area where the person is thought to be.
 Since then, the rescue teams would begin a search that nobody knows how much time will take, coordinating the policemen, the firefighters, the medical services…